quang-n-h/MIPS-pipeline-processor/README.md

 folder.
 This part came from a base framework and acts as the surrounding system: it loads a compiled program into a simulated memory, models the syscalls the program uses so it can print output and exit, and drives the processor's clock and reset while the simulation runs.
-The design is compiled to a fast C++ model with Verilator and linked against this harness.
+The design is compiled to a C++ model with Verilator and linked against this harness.

-## Building and running
+## Running

-From the project folder, run make.
-The Makefile fetches and builds a known-good version of Verilator the first time (which takes a while), compiles the Verilog into a C++ model, and links it with the harness to produce an executable called VMIPS.
-Run a program by passing a compiled MIPS binary and a cycle limit, for example `./VMIPS path/to/program 100000`; running VMIPS with no arguments lists the debugging options.
+Run make, Makefile fetches and builds a version of Verilator the first time (which takes a while), compiles the Verilog into a C++ model, to produce an executable called VMIPS.
+Run a program by passing a compiled MIPS binary and a cycle limit, for example `./VMIPS path/to/program 100000`.